dbt-labs/docs.getdbt.com/website/blog/2023-04-24-framework-refactor-alteryx-dbt.md

 ## Who isn't this post for?

 While we feel that dbt is a better transformation tool than Alteryx for most use cases, we acknowledge that a migration from Alteryx to dbt isn’t appropriate for everyone.
 Alteryx is designed for data analysts, but its capabilities are well-suited for business users, including marketing, sales, accounting, and HR.
-Alteryx may be a good enough tool for you if:
+Alteryx may be a good enough tool when:

 - You have a small number of transformations
 - The transformations are relatively simple